Laragear/WebAuthn/README.md

 ### Detecting Cloned Credentials

-During assertion, the package will automatically detect if a Credential as been cloned by comparing how many times the user has logged in with it.
+During assertion, the package will automatically detect if a Credential has been cloned by comparing how many times the user has logged in with it.

-If it's detected as cloned, the Credential gets blacklisted, a [`CredentialCloned`](#events) event is fired, and the Assertion gets denied.
+If it's detected as cloned, the Credential is disabled, a [`CredentialCloned`](#events) event is fired, and the Assertion gets denied.

 You can use the event to warn the user: